 What’s an unloader valve?

 Depending on the make and model of air compressor you are having problems with, the unloader mechanism be as simple as an air hole in the line to the tank, or like many air compressors, the unloader valve can be found attached to the side of the pressure switch.
 This is the one in question and the problem that John was having with his.
-See the “star” in the image below that shows the unloader valve on this Lefoo pressure switch.
+See the brass tube and fitting on the side facing you in the image below that shows the unloader valve on this Lefoo pressure switch.

 When an air compressor stops when the tank is full, it is possible that air can be trapped in the pump.
 That air can exert pressure and make it very difficult for the motor to start when it has to overcome that air pressure already in the pump.
 That’s one issue.